losandes/hilaryjs/README.md

 hilary.js
 ========

-hilary.js is a simple JavaScript IoC container.  hilary's aim is to deliver low-ceremony dependency injection, to aid in decoupling JavaScript modules and testing.
+hilary.js is a simple JavaScript IoC container written for Node.js and the browser.  hilary's aim is to deliver low-ceremony dependency injection, to aid in decoupling JavaScript modules and testing.
 It's named after Hilary Page, who designed building blocks that later became known as Legos.

 ##Including hilary in your web app
 hilary does not depend on other libraries.
 All you need to do to use it in a web app is include it in a script tag.